Don’t be an idiot.

 Recently I noticed that one of my former classmates was very active on social media.
 He was posting a lot of stuff to let people know he has a business with ten employees.
 He also posted about their new company website.

-You know how he described himself in his bio?
+Do you know how he described himself in his bio?
 As a “phenomenon.”

 Are you seriously calling yourself a miracle?
 That’s completely delusional — especially if you haven’t proved anything.
 And even then, calling yourself a phenomenon is just plain weird.